New Birmingham, Texas

-New Birmingham is an abandoned town-site in central Cherokee County, Texas, now a ghost town.
+New Birmingham is an abandoned town site in central Cherokee County, Texas, United States, now a ghost town.
 New Birmingham once seemed destined to be a major industrial mecca in the heart of east Texas.
-Lying just off U.S. Highway 69, the site was about two miles southeast of the county seat of Rusk, Texas.
+Lying just off U.S. Highway 69, the site was approximately two miles southeast of the county seat of Rusk.

 Beginnings

 Conceived in 1887, New Birmingham was the brainchild of Anderson Blevins, a sewing machine salesman originally from Alabama.
 Traveling through east Texas, he became aware of copious deposits of iron ore in the area of Rusk, Texas, and having familiarity with Birmingham in his home state, was struck with the possibility of a similar industrial mecca in east Texas.
 Discovering that some small-scale iron processing was already occurring at Rusk Penitentiary, he approached his brother-in-law, W. H. Hamman, who enthusiastically supported the venture.
 Hamman was an attorney, an ex-Confederate General and a wealthy, well-established oil-man.
 Together, they brought in a number of local investors, formed a company to develop the idea and began taking options on ore-laden acreage.
 Venture capital was also raised from H. H. Wibirt of New York and Richard Coleman of St. Louis, and by 1888 the company, under the name of Cherokee Land & Iron Company, was purchasing land suitable for mining.
 Eventually, some 20,000 acres had been acquired and construction of a smelting plant to develop the ore was begun.